tezos/tezos-mirror/docs/introduction/howtoget.rst

   :start-after: [compile sources]
   :end-before: [optional setup]

-Lastly you can also add the Tezos binaries to your ``PATH`` variable, and after reading the Disclaimer a few hundred times you are allowed to disable it with ``TEZOS_CLIENT_UNSAFE_DISABLE_DISCLAIMER=Y``.
+Lastly, you can also add the Tezos binaries to your ``PATH`` variable, and after reading the Disclaimer a few hundred times you are allowed to disable it with ``TEZOS_CLIENT_UNSAFE_DISABLE_DISCLAIMER=Y``.